r-grandorder/tri-hermes/en/pages/heiankyo.md

 ---

 **Fujimaru 2:**
 And thank you to the Shadow Border as well!

 **Mash:**
 That’s right.
 After anchoring the Storm Border outside, our underwater travel in the Shadow Border must have taken about 20 minutes.

 **Mash:**
 It may have been a short voyage, but thanks to Nemo’s blessings, we avoided any damage.
 Just as expected of him!

 **Nemo:**
 … Now now.
 This was also Triton.
 If it’s in the seas, the Storm Border is undefeatable.

 **Nemo:**
 Even if my Nautilus won’t be your Command Room anymore, I’m thrilled to hear you say that.

 ---

 **Sion:**
-I’m glad you all made it.I’ve been looking forward to your return.
+I’m glad you all made it.
+I’ve been looking forward to your return.

 **Sion:**
-Your assault on the Atlantic Lostbelt went brilliantly.But not only that, but that,that&mdash;
+Your assault on the Atlantic Lostbelt went brilliantly.
+But not only that, but that,that&mdash;

 **Sion:**
 That amazing ship you brought back is the most wonderful thing possible!

 **Sion:**
-No, I had sufficient data to know that much.But I just can’t wait a moment to see it in person!
+No, I had sufficient data to know that much.
+But I just can’t wait a moment to see it in person!

 **Holmes:**
 Miss Sion.
 I understand the feeling quite well,but I ask you to put aside your personal curiosity for the moment.

 **Holmes:**
-Our communications should have been transmitted.We have matters to attend to first, do we not?
+Our communications should have been transmitted.
+We have matters to attend to first, do we not?

 **Sion:**
-Of course, I’m aware.The <u>main subject at hand</u> has also been a topic of great interest to me!
+Of course, I’m aware.
+The <u>main subject at hand</u> has also been a topic of great interest to me!

 **Holmes:**
 As expected of the wonder child of Atlas,I didn’t have to tell you.

 **Holmes:**
-{(M) Mr. /(F) Ms.} Fujimaru.New Director Goredolf.
+{(M) Mr. /(F) Ms. } Fujimaru.
+New Director Goredolf.
 Miss Kyrielight.

 **Holmes:**
-And finally, Mister M.Let’s pull our minds together and return to our places.
+And finally, Mister M. Let’s pull our minds together and return to our places.

 **Meuniere:**
-W-wait a second, why do you know my username, Holmes!?！？No way, you’re addicted to online games too&mdash;
+W-wait a second, why do you know my username, Holmes!? ！？No way, you’re addicted to online games too&mdash;

 **Holmes:**
 Hahaha!
-I’m actually quite an ametuer at online games!But I can’t deny that it’s something of an addiction.
+I’m actually quite an ametuer at online games!
+But I can’t deny that it’s something of an addiction.

 **Holmes:**
 But it was just a demonstration just now.

 **Holmes:**
 You see, I was rather bad in Olympus,but I’m still a great detective.

 **Holmes:**
 In my line of work, exposing secrets is no different from breathing.

 **Meuniere:**
-Seriously, you’re the worst of the great detectives.I mean, isn’t that more of an idiosyncrasy than a profession?
+Seriously, you’re the worst of the great detectives.
+I mean, isn’t that more of an idiosyncrasy than a profession?

 **Goredolf:**
-Ah, but isn’t this alright, Mr. Ajillo?You can’t just apply those two letters to everything you know.
+Ah, but isn’t this alright, Mr. Ajillo?
+You can’t just apply those two letters to everything you know.

 **Goredolf:**
 No matter what the level the topic’s at, Holmes has shown that his detective skills have made a full recovery.

 **Goredolf:**
-Indeed, that’s why he’s my Administrative Advisor!But please don’t touch on my private life!
+Indeed, that’s why he’s my Administrative Advisor!
+But please don’t touch on my private life!

 **Mash:**
-… I’m glad.Everyone’s so relaxed.
+… I’m glad.
+Everyone’s so relaxed.

 **Mash:**
 In the time between Olympus and coming back to the Wandering Sea, I think our tension disappeared.